Hak Lee

 Just after entering university in the spring of 2012, I received my first architectural design class to choose and describe an object.
 After a brief deliberation, I chose the sponge soap dish in my bathroom.

-As you can see, the sponge has a lot of holes, and there is no simple pattern that is repeated.
-When I chose the sponge, I didn't deeply consider that I would have to draw it and make models with it.
-As I worked on the assignment, I soon realized I had made the wrong choice.
-I had hardly done any drawings in a past, and the sponge was not something that I could render by hand.
-To finish the assignment on time, I had to find a way to simplify the structure for representation.
-Wondering if people who study sponge structures might know a method, I searched and learned that sponge structures follow the form and generation principles of Voronoi diagrams.
-As I researched Voronoi diagrams further, I discovered that a software called Rhinoceros3D has a tool called Grasshopper that can easily visualize Voronoi diagrams.
+But deadlines are deadlines.
+To finish on time, I had to find a way to simplify the sponge for representation.
+Wondering if people who study sponge structures might know something, I searched around and learned that sponge structures follow the form and generation principles of Voronoi diagrams.
+As I researched Voronoi diagrams further, I discovered that a software called Rhinoceros 3D has a tool called Grasshopper that can easily visualize Voronoi diagrams.

 Fortunately, using Grasshopper to draw the Voronoi diagram wasn't too difficult, and I was able to successfully visualize the sponge structure and bring it to the class.
 It was the first time I realized that by skillfully using computers, I could instantly create forms that I couldn't even imagine with just my hands and brain.